tud-amr/website/_projects/safevru.md

 title: "SAFEVRU"
 project_id: safevru # ID of the project, used by publications to display in this project.
 belongs_to_areas: [autonomous-vehicles] # List of area IDs, separated by commas.
-date: 2017-01-01 # started date, approximated if not sure.
+date: 2018-01-01 # started date, approximated if not sure.
 Just for display purposes and ordering
+end_date: 2022-12-31
 description: >- # >- this means to ignore newlines until next field.
 This is the project description, displayed in the project's card"
   This project presents a research platform termed SafeVRU which focuses on the interaction between self driving vehicles and vulnerable road users like pedestrians and cyclists.
 A detailed design structure comprising of vehicle localisation, perception and motion planning modules are developed.
 image: /assets/images/projects/safevru.png